 Some people may read this and wonder, “Why on Earth would you want to feel insignificant or irrelevant?”
 All you have to do in order to feel important is read one of a few sacred books and do exactly as it says, even if it’s constantly contradicting itself.
 This kind of thinking drives me batty.

-The problem with most religions is that they are designed to go against one of the rules of the universe: it is not about you.
-Religion makes the world so much smaller than it actually is.
+The problem with most religions is that they are designed to go against one of the key rules of the universe: it is not about you.
+Religion makes the universe so much smaller than it is.
 Some religions say that the planet is only a few thousand years old.
-Some religions make man out to be something that rolled off an assembly line, fully equipped.
-Where is the wonderment in that?
-Isn’t it much more amazing to think that man evolved from primordial ooze?
+Some make man out to be something that rolled off a sort of celestial assembly line, fully equipped.
+Where is the wonder in that?
+Isn’t it much more amazing to think that Homo sapiens evolved over eons from primordial ooze?
 Isn’t it more exhilarating to think that only through a random and rather lucky series of events did our evolutionary chain survive?

-The next time you have a really bad day and the world is out to get you, turn off the television, the computer and all the lights.
-Go outside, preferably at night, take a deep breath and look up.
+The next time you have a really bad day and it feels like the world is out to get you, turn off the television, the computer, and all the lights.
+Go outside at night, take a deep breath, and look up.
 You will see at least a few twinkling stars affixed to the black, night sky gazing back at you.

 Those little lights are very far away and they’re actually enormous.
-Their light has traveled over millions of miles and countless years to sparkle and shine in front of your ocular cavities at that precise moment.
+Their light has traveled countless light years to sparkle and shine in front of your ocular cavities at that precise moment.
 The orbs inside your ocular cavities have evolved in such a way as to be able to perceive that light, and the gray stuff inside your brainpan can identify what it is.

 Those stars up there are the very same stars on which our prehistoric ancestors gazed.
-They were there before we existed as a species and they very well might outlive us.
+They were there before we existed as a species and they will outlive us.
 If we destroy the Earth with our selfishness and greed, they will live on, at least until they run out of fuel, which will be long after you and I are gone.

 If you’re not accustomed to that sort of grand-scale thinking, it may be scary at first, but try it anyway.
 It always makes me feel better.
 If not, might I suggest getting a puppy?